phi-fell/carefree_leveling/README.md

  - keeps track of your skill increases
  - Keeps track of your level ups and which attributes you increase
  - If you choose an attribute on leveling up, that attribute's "cap" is raised by 5 points
- - when an attribute is below it's cap, if there have been 2 or more skill increases in a relevant skill, it is increased by 1 (and those skill increases are used up)
+ - when an attribute is below it's cap, if there have been 2 or more skill increases in a relevant skill, it is increased (and those skill increases are used up)
  - unlike vanilla, unused skill increases carry over to future levelups
  - (optional) recalculates your health as if you had prioritized endurance for the early levels.
  - (optional) lets you get +2 or +3 luck per level if your other attributes are maxed out (i.e. if you select speed,strength,luck but strength is already at 100, you'll get 2 luck, if strength and speed were both at 100, you'd get 3 luck)